Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Abstract

 \section{Abstract}

-With the advances in large scale vision-and-language models (VLMs) it is of interest to assess their performance on various visual reasoning tasks such as counting, referring expressions and general visual question answering.
-The focus of this work is to study the ability of these models to understanding spatial relations.
-Previously, this has been tackled using image-text matching~\cite{vsr} or visual question answering task, both showing poor performance and a large gap compared to human performance.
-To better understand the gap, we present fine-grained compositional grounding of spatial relationships and propose a bottom up approach for ranking spatial clauses and evaluating the performance of spatial relationship reasoning task.
-We propose to combine the evidence from grounding noun phrases corresponding to objects and their locations to compute the final rank of the spatial clause.
-We demonstrate the approach on representative vision-language models~\cite{tan2019lxmert, gpv, mdetr} and compare and highlight their abilities to reason about spatial relationships.
+Large vision-and-language models (VLMs) trained to match images with text on large-scale datasets of image-text pairs have shown impressive generalization ability on several vision and language tasks.
+Several recent works, however, showed that these models lack fine-grained understanding, such as the ability to count and recognize verbs, attributes, or relationships.
+The focus of this work is to study the understanding of spatial relations.
+This has been tackled previously using image-text matching (e.g., Visual Spatial Reasoning benchmark) or visual question answering (e.g., GQA or VQAv2), both showing poor performance and a large gap compared to human performance.
+In this work, we show qualitatively (using explainability tools) and quantitatively (using object detectors) that the poor object localization "grounding" ability of the models is a contributing factor to the poor image-text matching performance.
+We propose an alternative fine-grained, compositional approach for recognizing and ranking spatial clauses that combines the evidence from grounding noun phrases corresponding to objects and their locations to compute the final rank of the spatial clause.
+We demonstrate the approach on representative VLMs (\textit{such as} LXMERT, GPV, and MDETR) and compare and highlight their abilities to reason about spatial relationships.